fusionpbx/fusionpbx-docs/source/getting_started/backup.rst

 |

 It's always good to have a backup method in place.
 Here are the steps to a basic backup method with FusionPBX.
+The install script on Debian will automatically copy this backup script to /etc/cron.daily/fusionpbx-backup.
+Backups get stored in /var/backups/fusionpbx/postgresql by default.

 Command Line
 ^^^^^^^^^^^^^^